oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 terraform plan
 ```

 Review the plan and make sure everything is correct.
-Make sure you have configured your AWS CLI and AWS IAM Authenticator to use the correct AWS account.
-If not run and following:
+Ensure you have configured your AWS CLI and IAM Authenticator to use the correct AWS account.
+If not, run and following:

 ```bash
 # Visit https://console.aws.amazon.com/iam/home?#/security_credentials for creating access keys
 aws configure
 ```

-Now we can apply the changes:
+Now you can apply the changes:

 ```bash
 terraform apply
 ```

 Confirm by typing `yes` when prompted.
-This is going to take a while (15-20 minutes), so sit back and have a coffee or contemplate what led you to this point in life 😉.
+This will take a while (15-20 minutes), so sit back and have a coffee or contemplate what led you to this point in life 😉.

 Once the EKS cluster is ready, you will see the output variables printed on the console.